-Output Quality: To assess the quality of each application's output, we used an application-specific evaluation metric as shown in Table 1.
+Output quality: To assess the quality of each application's output, we used an application-specific evaluation metric as shown in Table 1.
 Since SAGE uses an online calibration, it is limited to a computationally simple metric that minimizes the overhead.
-Also, the chosen metric is normalized (0%-100%) so that we can present results that can easily be compared to one another.
+In addition, the chosen metric is normalized (0% to 100%) so that we can present results that can easily be compared to one another.
 It is very easy to modify SAGE so that different metrics, like PSNR or MSE, can be used.
 In all cases, we compare the output of the original application to the output of the approximate kernel.

-Based on a case study by Misailovic et al. [16], the preferred quality loss range is between 0-10% for applications such as video decoding.
-Other works [23, 4, 9] have benchmarks that have quality loss around 10%.
-We also used the LIVE image quality assessment database [25, 31] to verify this threshold.
+Based on a case study by Misailovic et al. [2010], the preferred quality loss range is between 0% and 10% for applications such as video decoding.
+Other works [Sampson et al. 2011; Baek and Chilimbi 2010; Esmaeilzadeh et al. 2012b] have benchmarks that have quality loss of around 10%.
+We also used the LIVE image quality assessment database [Sheikh et al. 2006a, 2006b] to verify this threshold.
 Images in this database have different levels of distortion by white noise and were evaluated by 24 human subjects.
-The quality scale is divided into five equal portions: "Bad","Poor","Fair","Good", and "Excellent".
+The quality scale is divided into five equal portions: Bad, Poor, Fair, Good, and Excellent.
 We measured output quality of images used in the LIVE study with our evaluation metric.
-The results show that more than 86% of images with quality loss less than 10% were evaluated as "Good" or "Excellent" by human subjects in the LIVE study.
-Therefore, we used 90% as the target output quality in our experiments.
+The results show that more than 86% of images with quality loss of less than 10% were evaluated as Good or Excellent by human subjects in the LIVE study.
+Therefore, we used 90% as the TOQ in our experiments.
 We also perform our experiments with 95% target quality to show how SAGE trades off accuracy for performance per application.

-Loop Perforation: SAGE optimizations are compared to another well-known and general approximation approach, loop perforation [1], which drops a set of iterations of a loop.
-For atomic operation and data packing optimizations, we drop every $N{th}$ iteration of the loops.
-For thread fusion optimization, dropping the $N{th}$ thread results in poor performance due to thread divergence.
+Loop perforation: SAGE optimizations are compared to another well-known and general approximation approach, loop perforation [Agarwal et al. 2009], which drops a set of iterations of a loop.
+For atomic operation and data packing optimizations, we drop every N^{th} iteration of the loops.
+For thread fusion optimization, dropping the N^{th} thread results in poor performance due to thread divergence.
 Instead, we dropped the last N iterations to avoid such divergence.
 We changed N to control the speedup and output quality generated by loop perforation.
 The loop perforation technique is only applied to loops that are modified by SAGE to evaluate the efficiency of SAGE's optimizations.
-Also, it should be noted that loop perforation and data packing are orthogonal approaches and can be used together.
+Additionally, it should be noted that loop perforation and data packing are orthogonal approaches and can be used together.

-5.3 Performance Improvement
+5.3.
+Performance Improvement

-Figures 10(a) and 10(b) show the results for all applications with a TOQ of 95% and 90%, respectively.
+Figure 11(a) and (b) show the results for all applications with a TOQ of 95% and 90%, respectively.
 Speedup is compared to the exact execution of each program.
 As computing centroids in K-Means is done by averaging over points in that cluster, ignoring some percentage of data points does not dramatically change the final result.
 However, since computing the centroids is not the dominant part of K-Means, the K-Means application achieves better performance by using the data packing optimization rather than the atomic operation optimization.
 In Section 5.4, we show how SAGE gets better speedup by combining these optimizations.

-For the Naive Bayes classifier, computing probabilities is similar to averaging in K-Means.
+For the Naive Bayes Classifier, computing probabilities is similar to averaging in K-Means.
 Since the atomic instructions take most of the execution time in this application, SAGE gets a large speedup by using this approximation optimization.
 On the other hand, loop perforation proportionally decreases the output quality.
-By decreasing the TOQ from 95% to 90%, the speedup increased from 3.6x to 6.4x.
+By decreasing the TOQ from 95% to 90%, the speedup increased from $3.6 \times$ to $6.4 \times$.